Paolo97Gll/Raytracer.jl/docs/src/cli.md

 ## Description

 The CLI tool is named `raytracer_cli.jl` and is placed in the root of the repository.
 Thanks to the simple usage and the extended help messages, it makes possible the use of this package's high-level features to those who do not know Julia lang.
+For this purpose, you can use the CLI tool with [SceneLang](@ref scenelang), a simple DSL with which to define the scenes to be rendered.

 This CLI tool recalls functions already present in the `Raytracer.jl` module, so is possible to run almost all these commands also from the REPL, by calling the same functions called by the tool.